-This care guide is provided to you courtesy of your Certified Surface Care PRO Partner.
+This care guide is provided to you courtesty of your Certified Surface Care PRO Partner.
 Surface Care PROS is a professional resource and support organization for quality surface care PROS and their customers.
-At surfacecarepros.com, consumers can find expert answers, solutions, and service providers for stone, tile, terrazzo, wood, carpet and interior textiles, concrete, and more.
-The PROS in this network consist of skilled specialists in a variety of disciplines including cleaning, sealing & protecting, restoration and repair, maintenance, installation, inspection and consultation.
+At surfacecarepros.com, consumers can find expert answers, solutions, and service providers for stone, tile, terrazzo, wood, carpet and interior textiles, and more.
+The PROS in this network consist of skilled specialists in a variety of disciplines including specification, installation, repair, restoration, and maintenance.
 Each one is concerned with the art and science of surface care and they provide solutions that take into account both the aesthetics of surfaces and other important considerations, such as surface functionality, safety, preservation, and sustainability.